christinaroise/Quarantine/Readme.md

-# Svelte-Native Firestore & NewsAPI
+# Svelte-Native Firestore & NewsAPI & OpenWeatherAPI & NativeScript GeoLocation

-This is a news App, developed during COVID-19lockdown, for iOS/Android that connects to firebase/firestore with fetch call to the build in REST API.
+This is a news App, developed during the COVID-19 lockdown, for iOS/Android that connects to firebase/firestore with fetch call to the built in REST API.

 It uses the <a href='https://svelte-native.technology/docs'>svelte-native</a> framework to build a native application.
 Svelte-native is built on top of <a href="https://nativescript.ord">Nativescript</a>, so you need to go through the setup guide there in order to install the TNS CLI Tools.

-Other used add ons:
+Other used add ons/plug ins:
 <a href='https://fontawesome.com/docs'>Font Awesome</a>

+Weather icons are made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> and <a href="https://www.flaticon.com/authors/those-icons" title="Those Icons">Those Icons</a> from <a href="https://www.flaticon.com/"     title="Flaticon">www.flaticon.com</a></div><div>Icons made by <a href="https://www.flaticon.com/authors/good-ware" title="Good Ware">Good Ware</a> from <a href="https://www.flaticon.com/"     title="Flaticon">www.flaticon.com</a>

+Montserrat from <a href='https://fonts.google.com'>Google Fonts</a>

 ## Set up
 ```html